 Animals play an important role in our world.
 People all around the world depend on animals for everything from food to friendship.
 They are a vital piece of the balance of nature.
 Green Kids help protect and preserve the habitats of all animals.

-They live all over the world in ocean and in all the seas.
+They live all over the world in oceans and in all the seas.
 Some sharks like warmer water while others like colder water.
-The largest shark in the world is the Whale Shark which can reach up to 50 feet in length and live as long as 150 years.
+The largest shark in the world is the Whale Shark, which can reach up to 50 feet in length and live as long as 150 years.

-There are only 4 types of sharks that are considered to be dangerous to humans, including the oceanic whitetips, bulls, tiger and great white sharks.
-The chances of being attacked by a shark are very slim - but can happen.
+There are only 4 types of sharks that are considered to be dangerous to humans, including the oceanic whitetip, bull, tiger and great white sharks.
+The chances of being attacked by a shark are very slim - but it can happen.

 Elephants are the largest land animal and can live up to 70 years.
 There are two species of elephants, the African Elephant and Asian Elephant.
 They have tusks made of ivory, a long nose called a trunk and large ears with great hearing.
 Elephants live in grassland and forested areas.

 Female elephants live in herds and they help each other care for their babies.
-Young elephants are taught their manners by the older elephants, such as holding out their trunks to greet each other.
+Young elephants are taught their manners, such as holding out their trunks to greet other elephants, by the older elephants.
 At 15 or 16 years old, young male (bull) elephants, leave the herd to live on their own.
 The young female (cow) elephants remain with the herd.

 Elephants can communicate with sounds so low that humans cannot hear them.
 They have also been heard to cry, squeak, trumpet, purr, growl, and rumble.
 They use these sounds to express their feelings such as happiness, anger, and fear.